 During the lease term in Rockingham

-During tenancy, the rental home belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Rockingham, the tenant must allow us to come into the rental.
-Some good reasons to go into rental home are to:
+During tenancy, the rental home belongs to the tenant we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental property in Rockingham, the tenant must allow us to go into the rental home.
+Some good reasons to access rental are to:

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental.
-However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Rockingham.
-Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental.
+However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Rockingham.
+Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you lease out your rental property in Rockingham
+- Before you put a renter in your property in Rockingham

 - Collections and evictions